By Andrew Andrews

 My recommendation, therefore, is to anxiously wait for this work-in-progress script to undergo another couple rounds of workshopping, then attend a future run with the highest of expectations.

-Andrew Andrews attended Doctor Frankenstein at West End Theatre in New York on Friday, November 8, 2019 @ 8:00pm to write this review.
+Andrew Andrews attended Doctor Frankenstein at West End Theatre in Manhattan on Friday, November 8, 2019 @ 8:00pm to write this review.